 The bell tower is missing its bells, as they were salvaged to make up for the wartime metal shortage.

-Temple visit 1: Hongenji Temple
+Temple Visit 1: Hongenji Temple

 [Hongenji Temple]